MicrosoftDocs/bot-docs/articles/dotnet/middleware.md

 -->

 [!include[Introducton to message logging](~/includes/snippet-message-logging-intro.md)]
-This article describes how to intercept messages that are exchanged between user and bot by using the Bot Builder SDK for .NET.

-## Intercept messages

-The following code sample shows how to intercept messages that are exchanged between user and bot, by using the concept of **middleware** in the Bot Builder SDK for .NET.
+The following code sample shows how to intercept messages that are exchanged between user and bot using the concept of **middleware** in the Bot Builder SDK for .NET.

-First, create a `DebugActivityLogger` class and define a `LogAsync` method that specifies the action to take for each message that is intercepted.
+Create a `DebugActivityLogger` class and define a `LogAsync` method to specify what action is taken for each intercepted message.
+This example just prints some information about each message.

 ```cs
 public class DebugActivityLogger : IActivityLogger